samcro1967/docker-calibre-gui/README.md

       * [Sources](#sources)

 ## Quick Start
+If you want to run this container on unRAID, please follow instructions for installation using template [here](https://github.com/JiriS97/docker-templates).

 **NOTE**: The Docker command provided in this quick start is given as an example and parameters should be adjusted to your need.

 Launch the Calibre-gui container with the following command:
 ```